-2. The Coastal Storm Risk Management Planning Center of Expertise of the North Atlantic Division is the Review Management Organization (RMO) for the subject Review Plan.
-The Review Plan includes Independent External Peer Review.
+2. The Coastal Storm Risk Management Planning Center of Expertise of the North Atlantic Division is the lead office to execute the referenced Review Plan.
+The Review Plan does not include Independent External Peer Review, as it is not required.